SchweppeLab/DNA-O-MAP-eLife-HOXAB-GSK126-ComBat/README.md

 ## Related Publication

-This analysis is associated with a publication in eLife.
+This analysis is associated with the "DNA O-MAP uncovers the molecular neighborhoods associated with specific genomic loci" publication in eLife.
 The DOI for the related paper will be added upon publication.

 ## Required R Libraries